 An application may only be submitted by an Eligible Organisation listed in the relevant scheme Grant Guidelines.

 The Eligible Organisation that submits the application will be the Administering Organisation and all other Eligible Organisations listed on the application will be Other Eligible Organisations or Collaborating Organisations, depending on the scheme requirements.

 Other Eligible Organisations

-Partner Organisation means a national or international organisation, other than an Eligible Organisation, which satisfies the eligibility requirements for a Partner Organisation and is to be a cash and/or in-kind contributor to the Project.
+Partner Organisation means a national or international organisation, other than an Eligible Organisation, which satisfies the eligibility requirements for a Partner Organisation and is to be a cash and/or in-kind contributor to the project.

 Examples of misleading information and misconduct include providing fictitious information about research opportunity and performance evidence, plagiarism, making false claims in publication records and making false claims in relation to qualifications and/or appointments.

-A research proposal will be deemed ineligible for funding under the Discovery Projects, Discovery Indigenous, Discovery Early Career Researcher Award (DECRA), Australian Laureate Fellowships, Linkage Infrastructure, Equipment and Facilities and Centres of Excellence schemes if it is primarily and substantially aimed at understanding or treating a human disease or human health condition.
+A research application will be deemed ineligible for funding under the Discovery Projects, Discovery Indigenous, Discovery Early Career Researcher Award (DECRA), Australian Laureate Fellowships, Linkage Infrastructure, Equipment and Facilities and Centres of Excellence schemes if it is primarily and substantially aimed at understanding or treating a human disease or human health condition.